 However, it exists dos and don’ts concerning the organization of a hackathon.
 Make sure to download our ebook on the subject; it is pretty solid 😉

 Intrapreneurship programs are logical follow-ups to hackathons.
 Involving the most motivated and talented people within your company is a game-changer.
 Intrapreneurs must have a high entrepreneurial spirit (Duh.) that is going to change the company’s mindset along its culture.

-Why is there so few companies doing it?
+Why are there so few companies doing it?

 It needs a high engagement from involved people (top management and employees), not to mention a financial investment.
 Such programs are potent ways to boost any company’s digital transformation.
 As a contract between a company and its most adventurous employees, it’s a chance for the business to retain its robust talents and for the intrapreuneur to set up a business without giving up the security of being a salaried worker.

 La Poste Group understood this in 2016.
 We worked together to reveal 20 internal startups from different backgrounds and departments.
 These 20 startups are currently at the acceleration stage and, if all goes well, are set to be incubated within the group.

 We did the same for Publicis revealing 90 startups, check it out.